 - promote internal equity and total direct compensation (base pay + bonus + long-term incentives) levels for our executives at the 75th percentile of all industrial companies of a similar size and scope or a specific peer group;

 - motivate managers towards the achievement of group-wide and personal goals, including efficiency and growth and;

 - retain those individuals who consistently perform at or above expected levels and contribute to the success of our business.

 The appointments, remuneration and corporate governance committee considers detailed remuneration proposals for senior managers, which are approved by the board of directors.
 Compensation to be paid to the board of directors is approved by our shareholders every year.
-The board of directors approves the remuneration of the individual members of our executive officers and management committee.
-Such proposals comprise fixed annual salaries, performance-related bonuses and equity-based long-term incentives such as restricted share units (RSUs), performance share units (PSUs), and other benefits.
+The board of directors approves the remuneration of the individual members of our CEO office and executive officers.
+Such proposals comprise fixed annual salaries, performance-related bonuses and equity-based long-term incentives such as performance share units (PSUs) and other benefits.
 These annual proposals apply to: